 I have to say something about my father in all of this.
 My father was a scientific agnostic/ fatalist.
 My parents were divorced and my father was living in Virginia with wife number two out of three.
 He had recently retired and was getting his old man act down.

 He came to visit while my mother was gone and guruji was with us.
 Upon meeting guruji, who was about 35 years older than he was and beginning a new mission in life, my father changed.
 I have never seen my father ever treat another human being with as much respect and awe as he treated guruji.
 It blew my mind!
-He even tried to meditate once but when he disappeared into the void for a moment, he jumped out of his chair and nearly had a panic attack.
+The first time he meditated he freaked out.
+He was very identified with his mind and when it disappeared while he was wide awake, he had a panic attack and jumped out of the chair!
+Years later when he was very sick, he returned to meditating.

 For two southerners who came out of the Great Depression and World War Two, my parents were very loving and supportive of the fact that in the amazing karmic shuffle of life, they ended up with a yogi for a son.
 That was my good karma!
 At some point, they both forgave me for never answering the phone.
 And as Bonnie can tell you, I still don’t.

-I offer a deep pranam to my mother and father.
-Their grace and love is always with me.
+I offer a deep pranam with heartfelt gratitude to my mother and father.
+Their grace and love is always with me as mine is always with them.
+They were amazing people.